Assistive Technology

 Northeast Arc’s Assistive Technology Coordinator Jeff Boucher provides an overview of the library and its products, in this YouTube series.

-See a selection of items available at the Assistive Technology Lending Library.
+See a selection of items available at the Assistive Technology Lending Library below, and click here to view the full inventory of products.

 Quick Links